Country Profile: Vanuatu

 BASIC FACTS

-Located in the South Pacific off the coast of Australia and New Zealand, the Vanuatu gained independence in 1980, and it has maintained strong economic ties with New Zealand, the EU, the United States, as well as China.
+A string of more than eighty islands in the South Pacific, the Republic of Vanuatu was originally occupied by Melanesian people before being conquered as part of the Spanish East Indies, and subsequently part of the New Hebrides island archipelago.
+Since achieving independence in 1980, Vanuatu has maintained strong economic ties with New Zealand, the EU, the United States, as well as China.

 Capital: Port Vila